openshift/osde2e/README.md

 The `osde2e` command is the root command that executes all functionality within the osde2e repo through a number of subcommands.

-### `osde2e test`

-The `test` subcommand is the way to run tests against an OpenShift cluster on OSD or otherwise.
-Below are some common examples when running OSDe2e.
-There are a large number of config options that may change or help, so please view the config package for more information.

 ### Composable configs

-OSDe2e comes with a number of [configs](configs) that can be passed to the `osde2e test` command using the -configs argument.
+OSDe2e comes with a number of [configs] that can be passed to the `osde2e test` command using the -configs argument.
 These can be strung together in a comma separated list to create a more complex scenario for testing.

 ```
 $ osde2e test -configs prod,e2e-suite,conformance-suite